Thrithralas/DiscordAndDragons/README.md

 ## How to use
 1. Generate a Discord Bot Token for yourself
 2. Clone the git repository
 3. Build it.
 You can do this by opening a command promt or terminal and typing `dotnet publish -c Release -r linux-arm`.
 You can change the `linux-arm` to `win-x64` for windows.
+An alternative is running `dotnet build`.
 (Must have .NET Core 3.1 installed!)
 4. Run it.
 You can do that by navigating to the bin folder DiscordAndDragons/bin/Release/netcoreapp3.1/YOURVERSION and by doing `dotnet DiscordAndDragons.dll YOURTOKENHERE` on Linux and `DiscordAndDragons.exe YOURTOKENHERE` on Windows.
 ## Supported features
 ### Dicerolling